-Now that the kitchen is ready to go and just imagine how much more fun is cooking and baking will be when you do not have to stare at that baked-on grease anymore.
-It is a dirty job but if in your household, you are the person responsible for the task of cleaning oven glass, takes heart.
-It requires only a few common household items and your little effort.
+Now that the kitchen is ready to go, imagine how much more fun cooking and baking will be when you do not have to stare at that baked-on grease anymore.
+It is a dirty job, but if you are the person responsible for the task of cleaning oven glass in your household, it takes heart.
+It requires only a few everyday household items and little effort.

-Do regularly cleaning your oven and enjoy the best foods in your home on weekdays and in months with clean oven glass.
+Do regularly clean your oven and enjoy the best foods in your home on weekdays and in months with clean oven glass.

 - What is the best way to clean the inside glass of an oven?